4GeeksAcademy/blog/blog/machine-learning-course-syllabus.us.md

 Structure:

-1. Introduction: Briefly introduce the concept of a machine learning course syllabus and its importance in starting a data science career.
+1. Introduction: Briefly mention the 5-6 things a machine learning syllabus must have, then mention that we have been teaching and building a machine learning syllabus for years and after thorough research and polishment this is our syllabus proposal explained.

+2. Start with the simple bullet list of the syllabus.

-2. Building a Strong Foundation:
+3. Building a Strong Foundation:
 * Explain the importance of Python as the primary language in data science and machine learning.
 * Briefly mention the key libraries covered in this section, such as Pandas, NumPy, and Matplotlib, and their role in data manipulation and visualization.